-We commit ourselves to act with academic integrity in this course.
-This means being ethical in what we say and write, in addition to offering credit to others for thinking of ideas before us.
+The decisions you make are a mark of your character.
+In this course, we commit ourselves to act with academic integrity.
+This means being honest and truthful in what we say and write, in addition to offering credit to others for thinking of ideas before us.
 We believe strongly that everyone in this course is fundamentally honest, and we trust you.
 The online format of this course affords you a great deal of flexibility in how you complete your work, and our trust in you means we can continue to offer this flexibility to all of our students.
 We thank you for that.